 - Helps you to hire the right person more than 90% of the time

 - Helps to move from “Feel Good” hiring to Facts based hiring

 eg: Imagine that you are interviewing a sales candidate who needs to achieve a target of 2 million dollars in one year.
 Check if there is anything in the person’s history of results supporting this conclusion.

 - Helps the interview board members to evaluate the candidates specifically

 - Avoid mis-hires most of the time

 Hope this article helps.
-Looking forward to hear what other challenges you face in attracting and hiring right employees.
+Looking forward to hearing what other challenges you face in attracting and hiring the right employees.

 Need any help in hiring high performers?
 Feel free to contact me at email@example.com or here